 When you visit the bank to borrow funds for investment real estate; the bank will not care if you have a personal budget; they want to see your actual numbers and one month’s record of your income and expense statement is not enough evidence for the bank.

-Most banks or lenders don’t have the time to educate you; show them you are an expert and professional when it comes to your finances.
+Most banks or lenders don’t have the time to educate you; show them you are an expert and professional in your finances.

 Having a well-documented history of your income and expense personal statement is part one.
-We will talk about part two; your net worth statement; in the next blog on Building a Strong Financial Foundation.
+In the next blog on Building a Strong Financial Foundation, we will discuss part two, your net worth statement.

 Hatching A Small Investment From Your Income and Expense Statement